-Abrasion - Rubbing of the yarn on the loom, generally caused by contact of the yarn with adjacent yarns on the loom, metal parts of the loom, or the shuttle or projectile.
-Sizing materials are generally formulated to protect the yarn from these forces of abrasion.
+Abrasion - Rubbing of the yarn on the loom, generally caused by contact of the varn with adjacent varns on the loom, metal parts of the loom, or the shuttle or projectile.
+Sizing materials are generally formulated to protect the varn from these forces of abrasion.

-Acetate fiber - A manufactured fiber made from cellulose acetate.
+Acetate fiber - A manufactured fiber made from cellulose acetate